Katy Perry discography

-Perry's third studio album Teenage Dream was released in August 2010 and topped the charts in the United States, Australia, Austria, Canada, New Zealand, and the United Kingdom.
-When its singles "California Gurls", "Teenage Dream", "Firework", "E.T.", and "Last Friday Night (T.G.I.F.)" topped the Billboard Hot 100, Perry became the first woman and only the second artist after Michael Jackson to attain five number-one singles in the United States from one album.
+Perry's third studio album Teenage Dream was released in August 2010 and topped the charts in the US, Australia, Austria, Canada, New Zealand, and the UK.
+It sold more than 12 million copies worldwide, becoming Perry's highest-selling album to date.
+When its singles "California Gurls", "Teenage Dream", "Firework", "E.T.", and "Last Friday Night (T.G.I.F.)" topped the Hot 100, she became the first woman and only the second artist after Michael Jackson to attain five number-one singles in the US from one album.
 The album was re-released in March 2012 as Teenage Dream: The Complete Confection.
-Its singles "Part of Me" and "Wide Awake" both reached number one in Canada and New Zealand.
-Her fourth studio album Prism was released in October 2013.
-Prism became an international success, reaching number one in Australia, Canada, New Zealand, the United Kingdom, and the United States.
-Its singles "Roar" and "Dark Horse" both topped the charts in the United States and Canada.
-In the United Kingdom, "Roar" also became Perry's best-selling song, with 2.8 million units sold, and her most-streamed song, with over 218 million streams.
+Both of its singles, "Part of Me" and "Wide Awake", charted at number one in Canada and New Zealand.
+Her fourth studio album Prism was released in October 2013 and reached number one in Australia, Canada, New Zealand, the UK, and the US.
+It sold more than eight million copies worldwide.
+The album's lead single, "Roar", topped the charts in the US, Australia, Austria, Canada, New Zealand, and the UK.
+The song has become the fourth most-certified single of all time in Australia (tied with "Blinding Lights" and "Uptown Funk") and Perry's most-certified single in the US and the UK.
+"Dark Horse", the third single from Prism, peaked at number one in the US and Canada and became the second best-selling single worldwide in 2014, according to the International Federation of the Phonographic Industry (IFPI).
 She subsequently released an anthem for the 2016 Summer Olympics titled "Rise", which debuted at number one in Australia.

 Perry's fifth album Witness followed in June 2017.
-It topped the charts in the United States and Canada.
-That year, she was also featured on Calvin Harris's song "Feels" from his album Funk Wav Bounces Vol. 1 along with Big Sean and Pharrell Williams, which reached number one in the United Kingdom.
+It topped the charts in the US and Canada.
+That year, she was also featured on Calvin Harris's song "Feels" from his album Funk Wav Bounces Vol. 1 along with Big Sean and Pharrell Williams, which reached number one in the UK.
 In 2018, she released the Christmas single "Cozy Little Christmas".
 This was followed by the release of the collaborations "365" (with Zedd) and "Con Calma" (remix, with Daddy Yankee and Snow).
-She released the non-album singles "Never Really Over", "Small Talk" and "Harleys in Hawaii" in 2019.
+Perry released the non-album singles "Never Really Over", "Small Talk" and "Harleys in Hawaii" in 2019.
 Smile and 143 respectively followed as her sixth and seventh albums in August 2020 and September 2024.
-Both reached the top 10 of the album charts in the United States, Australia, New Zealand, and the United Kingdom.
+Both reached the top 10 of the album charts in the US, Australia, Austria, Italy, New Zealand, and the UK.
+In May 2026, Perry released a compilation album titled The Ones That Got the Plays, which became her fifth top-five album in New Zealand.